subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 It has been proven that this 1RSB solution is exact for the PSM model, i.e., there is no further symmetry breaking as the temperature is further reduced.

 There exists an analogue to the TAP equation in the PSM model, which can be used to count the number of pure states when $T<T_c$.
-When this analysis is carried out, it results in the surprising discovery that:

-- The solutions to the TAP equation are given by $m_i = \sqrt{q}\sigma_i$, where the $\sigma_i$ are the minima of the energy function and $q$ is the self overlap, given by
+When this analysis is carried out, it results in the surprising discovery that: the solutions to the TAP equation are given by $m_i = \sqrt{q}\sigma_i$, where the $\sigma_i$ are the minima of the energy function and $q$ is the self overlap, given by

 $$ {\partial H(\sigma)\over{\partial\sigma_i}} = 0,\ \ \ \sum_i\sigma_i^2 = N $$

+$$ {1\over N}{p\over 2} q^{{p\over 2}-1} H(\sigma) + {\partial R\over{\partial q}} = 0,\ \ \ where \ \ \ R = 1-{1\over{2\beta}}\log(1-q) - {\beta\over 4}[(p-1)q^p - pq^{p-1}] $$

-Note that the solutions to this equation $\sigma_i$ do not depend on the temperature.
-However the value of the self overlap $q$ does.
+Note that the solutions to the first equation $\sigma_i$ do not depend on the temperature, however the value of the self overlap $q$ does.
 Hence in a PSM there is a 1-1 mapping between the minima of the Hamiltonian and the minima of the free energy. $T=0$ the two co-incide, but as the temperature is increased, thermal fluctuations cause the confgurations to change into pure states.

 ## From Spin Glass to Hopfield Networks: Engineering the Energy Landscape of a Spin Glass System

 The physicist John Hopfield was at Princeton during the 1970s, and he was instrumental in luring away Phil Anderson from Bell Labs to Princeton during that time.
 Anderson acquainted Hopfield with his work in spin glasses (see the Edwards-Anderson model in the previous section), and Hopfield began thinking about how these results could be applied to model biological systems.
-He was intrigued by the possibility of creating an energy landscape with multiple valleys, and wonderedif the equilibrium spin configuration in each valley (at T = 0) could be used an an associative memory.
-Subsequently he succeeded in creating a spin glass inspired model which indeed could do, as explained next.
+He was intrigued by the possibility of creating an energy landscape with multiple valleys, and wondered if the equilibrium spin configuration in each valley (at T = 0) could be used an an associative memory.
+Subsequently he succeeded in creating a spin glass inspired model which indeed could do so, as explained next.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat22.png)